Top Greek islands & Mainland Destinations

 The archaeological site of Eleftherna in Rethymno Crete: The archaeological site of Eleftherna is placed at about 30 km to the south-east of Rethymno, on the northern foot of Psiloritis Mt, between the villages of ancient and modern Eleftherna.
-Eleftherna is one of the most important archaeological sites of Crete and provides important insight on the development of the settlement along the years.
+Eleftherna is one of the most important archaeological sites of Crete and provides important insight into the development of the settlement along the years.
 In fact, the inhabitation of the settlement apparently dates from the Prehistoric times and extends until the Early Christian era.

 The first excavations were held by a British expedition in the late 1920s and the archaeologists were surprised by the vast findings that were uncovered.
 However, there were still much to be uncovered as well.
 Since 1985, the University of Crete features a new excavation work that extends till today.